t1/kub-ee/README.md

 Status: Experimental

+When we gain more speed, we might reach something that would justify a rename to `kubern-ee`.

 ## User Journey

 * Tom is responsible for a pool of JBoss machines and the applications running there.